pfoo/ifconfig.io/README.md

 * go get -d -v
 * go build

-A few parameters can be defined using export :
+A few parameters can be defined using export before launching the binary :
 * export GIN_MODE=debug|release
 * export PORT="8081"
 * export HOST="127.0.0.1"

+Required for ip country and asn support :
+* apt-get install geoip-bin geoip-database-contrib
+* geoip-database-contrib_update
+* You might need to adjust geoip databases location in main.go (lines 20-23) if you are not running debian

 Running behind a proxy (usefull if you already have a webserver running on port 80) :
 * Run the go program on 127.0.0.1:8081